-This Corporate Governance Statement is current as at 22 October 2020 and was approved by the Board of the Company on that date.
+This Corporate Governance Statement is current as at 20 October 2021 and was approved by the Board of the Company on that date.

-This Corporate Governance Statement discloses the extent to which the Company has, during the financial year ending 30 June 2020, followed the recommendations set by the ASX Corporate Governance Council in its publication Corporate Governance Principles and Recommendations 4th Edition (Recommendations).
-The Company has early adopted the 4th Edition and will report against those principles for the 2020 financial year.
+This Corporate Governance Statement discloses the extent to which the Company has, during the financial year ending 30 June 2021, followed the recommendations set by the ASX Corporate Governance Council in its publication Corporate Governance Principles and Recommendations 4th Edition (Recommendations).
 The Company will continue to review its corporate governance framework to ensure it reflects any changes within the Company, or accepted principles and good practice.
 The Recommendations are not mandatory; however the Company has identified where a recommendation has not been followed during the reporting period, the reasons for doing so and what (if any) alternative governance practices were adopted in lieu of the recommendation.